More states are signing harmful “free prison tablet” contracts

 Tablet computers are delivering a captive audience to profit-seeking companies, while enabling prisons to cut essential services like law libraries.
 We investigate.

-This article was updated on December 3, 2019 with details about West Virginia’s prison tablet contract.
+This article was updated on November 3, 2020 with details about prison tablet contracts in Vermont and Connecticut.

 But as with most state contracts that appear to cost nothing, there is a catch – several, in fact.

 First, the “free” tablets charge users at every opportunity, including above-market prices for phone calls, video chats and media.
 Even sending an email requires a paid “stamp.”
 Furthermore, our recent analysis of these contracts suggests that they actually put the interests of incarcerated people last, prioritizing cost savings and the provider’s bottom line.

 For instance, many of these contracts: